 What’s your biggest pet peeve?
 If you know me, you probably know that I can’t stand anything fake.
-Things, people or companies that claim to be something they’re not drive me insane.
+Things, people or companies that claim to be something they’re not drive me absolutely mad.
 And the market for eco-friendly, natural, zero-waste, or any other category of sustainable products is absolutely flooded with fakes.

 What is LastSwab?

 LastSwab is the first reusable “cotton” swab (AKA, Q-Tip, cotton bud, you know – the things you stick in your ears even though you’re not supposed to).
 It’s far less weird than it may sound.
-LastSwab launched through crowdfunding in 2019 from a Danish start-up called LastObject (which I’ve become a big fan of).
-Their mission is sustainability through design: They invent reusable replacements for single-use products.
+LastSwab launched through crowdfunding in 2019 by a Danish start-up called LastObject, which I’ve become a big fan of.

-What about the knock-offs?
+What about the LastSwab knock-offs?

 LastSwab is a great example of an eco-friendly product that has been aggressively counterfeited from the moment it was clear people were interested in it.